How To Use a Clamp Meter: Steps and Safety

 Keep reading to break down the most common types of electrical conduit — electrical metallic tubing (EMT), polyvinyl chloride (PVC) and flexible metal conduit (FMC) — and see how UTI helps aspiring techs build these skills.

 Conduit is tubing that surrounds and protects wires.
-It shields against physical damage, keeps wiring organized and makes it easier to pull or replace conductors.
+It shields against physical damage, keeps wiring organized, and makes it easier to pull or replace conductors.
 The National Electrical Code (NEC) sets strict rules on what type of conduit to use in different conditions to prevent hazards.

 Environment matters.
 Indoors, lightweight conduit may be acceptable.
 Outdoors or underground, you would need materials that resist moisture, heat or impact.
 Choosing the wrong type can mean failed inspections or unsafe systems.

-Read: Series vs. Parallel Circuits: What Future Electrical Technicians Need to Know
+Read: Series vs. Parallel Circuits: What Future Electrical Technicians Need To Know

 Electrical metallic tubing (EMT) is thin-walled steel or aluminum.
 It’s strong yet easy to bend with a hand bender.
 Couplings and set-screw fittings secure it together.